 - The ability to work evenings and weekends, as needed;

-- Access to reliable transportation and the ability to travel across the state regularly and to out-of-state meetings for 3-5 days duration two times per year.
+- Access to reliable transportation and the ability to travel into Boston and across the state regularly and to out-of-state meetings for 3-5 days duration two times per year.

 Salary and benefits: The salary range is $56,650 to $66,950, depending on experience.
 Benefits include health and dental benefits, a 401(k) plan, flexible spending plan, paid vacation, holidays, sick days, and support for remote work set-up.
 We offer ongoing training opportunities, a fast-paced, dynamic, supportive, and collaborative setting and we are proudly women-led!